drocta/py-Ordinals/README.md

 Using epsilon.py instead also supports ordinals less than phi(2,0)=φ(2,0).

-Using veblen.py instead allows for representing any ordinal number less than the small veblen ordinal, barring limitations on memory.
+Barring limitations on memory.
+Using veblen.py instead allows for representing any ordinal number less than the small veblen ordinal ( ϑ(Ω^ω) ) !

 However, there are probably bugs in veblen.py.
 Using only the two parametr veblen function is more likely to not have bugs, and this allows representing ordinals less than the Feferman–Schütte ordinal , Γ_0 .